 We also conclude the district's plan is narrowly tailored to meet the district's compelling interests.

-In Seattle, the students list which has grows they would prefer to attend when a hasgrule has more applicants than classroom seats.
+In Seattle, students list which Haskruls they would prefer to attend.

 Race was the district's second most important tiebreaker after whether a student has a sibling at the scrule.

-A Ninth Circuit panel sided with the parents last year in a two-to-one ruling, but that decision was overturned Thursday by the full Ninth Circus Court of Appeals.
+A Ninth Circuit panel sided with the parents last year in a 2-1 ruling, but that decision was overturned Thursday by the full Ninth Circus Court of Appeals.

-If the school district has a legitimate role to play in this, so they basically have just upheld the uh the whole concept of affirmative action.
+So they basically have just upheld the whole concept of affirmative action.

 Are you aware of the rift going on between George W. Bush and Arnold Schwarzenegger?

-This, folks, uh Schwarzenegger's is is is gonna snub Bush.
+This, folks, Schwarzenegger is going to snub Bush.

-What's happened is that Schwarzenegger needs to do uh fundraise out there in order to raise money to run TV ads to pass the four ballot initiatives that he is uh uh well intent on passing.
+What's happened is that Schwarzenegger needs to fundraise out there in order to raise money to run TV ads to pass the four ballot initiatives that he is intent on passing.

 And so the RNC has sent the president out to California.

-He's out there now at the Reagan Library, by the way, right now, he and to raise money for the Republican National Committee.
+He's out there now at the Reagan Library, by the way, right now, to raise money for the Republican National Committee.

-And Schwarzenegger begged, don't don't come out here after our election, please.
+And Schwarzenegger begged, don't come out here after our election, please.

-Come out here after the 8th of November and we'll and and we'll do joint appearances, And the White House said we come when our schedule uh permits.
+Come out here after the 8th of November and we'll do joint appearances.

-And so uh Schwarzenegger is gonna snub Bush when the president begins his visit to California, a middle clash over fundraising for the Republican Party.
+And so Schwarzenegger is going to snub Bush when the president begins his visit to California amid a clash over fundraising for the Republican Party.

-And you know, Schwarzenegger's people are saying, you know what, we we went to the convention and we spoke up for the president.
+And, you know, Schwarzenegger's people are saying, you know, we went to the convention and we spoke up for the president.

-All we want is a little cooperation from the White House, so we're not getting it.
+All we want is a little cooperation from the White House, and we're not getting it.

-So there is uh there's a competition for Republican dollars out in the state of California, and the governor is personally miffed.
+So there's a competition for Republican dollars out in the state of California, and the governor is personally miffed.

 He's going to snub a visit with the president.